Profile profile for WilsonC

 - 19th century baseball

-In leading Experience Program and Design as well as the Museum’s Program in African American History and Culture, Chris works to engage visitors in conversation about our nation’s rich and diverse history.
+In leading Experience Program and Design as well as the Museum’s African American History Program.
+Chris works to engage visitors in conversation about our nation’s rich and diverse history.
 Chris founded three major program series at the museum: its History Alive! theater programs, which offer interactive and emotional presentations of stories of America’s past that resonate in the nation’s present; the National Youth Summit series, which seeks to engage high school students nationally and internationally in conversation about relevant history; and the History Film Forum, an annual exploration of history on the screen.
-The director of the Program in African American History Culture since June 2004, Chris oversees the Program's rich collection of oral histories, interviews, and recordings.
+The director of the African American History Program since June 2004, Chris oversees the Program's rich collection of oral histories, interviews, and recordings.
 He strives to use programming to enrich the experience of every visitor by offering them a glimpse into the rich history and culture of black Americans and an understanding that the American experience springs from many diverse stories.

 Chris wrote and directed the interactive play Join the Student Sit-Ins which has been presented more than 1500 times since the Museum’s reopening day in November 2008.
 The program has garnered thousands of positive comments from the more than 500,000 visitors who have participated in it.
 The short interactive play presents the story of the sit in for desegregation that began on February 1, 1960 at the Greensboro, North Carolina F. W. Woolworth lunch counter that is now part of the Smithsonian National Collection.
 Join the Student Sit-Ins was awarded the 2009 Smithsonian Education Excellence Award honoring the best educational program across the Institution.
 Under Chris’s leadership, the Museum’s theater program team continues to develop and present interpretations of historic characters from America’s past ranging from well-known individuals to Americans whose stories are unknown to most of our visitors, but who were equally important in shaping the American experience.